Need Help? Give us a call.

 To help you get started with shipping your products, we evaluated the merits of some of the most popular shipping companies.
 But to understand which is right for your business, you first need to understand how the shipping industry works.

 To get the most bang for your buck when it comes to shipping, you need to consider all the costs associated with shipping a product.
-With almost every shipping service, the price you pay will depend on the following factors:
+With almost every one of the shipping services out there, the price you pay will depend on the following factors:

 How often you ship can greatly affect the price you pay to ship.
 Ecommerce businesses that ship hundreds of products each month have more leverage to negotiate cheaper per-item rates than businesses that only ship occasionally.
 Some ecommerce platforms and marketplaces like Shopify and Amazon offer in-house shipping services or discounted rates with third-party providers.